 - And caused many other serious problems.

-The views of the Anti-Prohibition later found expression in Repeal.
+The views of the Anti-Prohibition Congress later found expression in Repeal.
 It ended National Prohibition in 1933.

 Voters rejected Prohibition by three to one.
-Yer almost one in five adults in the U.S. today favors making it illegal for anyone to drink alcohol.
+Yet almost one in five adults in the U.S. today favors making it illegal for anyone to drink alcohol.
 Of any age.
 For any purpose.

 Yet not even Prohibition outlawed drinking.
 In fact, millions of people drank legally during Prohibition.
 Learn what Prohibition made illegal and what it didn’t.
 You’ll be surprised!